miridius/serverless-telegram/README.md

 When running on Azure, your async handler functions may be executed multiple times in parallel in the same node process.
 In order to make sure that logging is separated per function execution, Azure requires that you use special logging methods and **not** console.log.
 These logging methods are included as properties of the [env](#messageenv-and-inlineenv) object passed to your handler functions on each execution, see that section for details.

+When running on AWS, you can simply log to the console as normally.

 ## Receiving error reports

-Any errors thrown by your functions are automatically caught and logged to the Azure log streams.
-If you wish to receive error reports in real time via telegram, pass the telegram chat ID that you want them sent to as a second argument to `createAzureTelegramWebhook`.
+Any errors thrown by your functions are automatically caught and logged to the Azure/AWS log streams.
+If you wish to receive error reports in real time via telegram, pass the telegram chat ID that you want them sent to as a second argument to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`.

 An easy way to find out your chat ID is to send your bot a message and check the debug logs.